bbauska/W3Cx-2of5/README.md

 style="width:5in;height:1.96635in" />

 The background-repeat property can be used to control this.
-It's more commonly used values are: repeat, repeat-x, repeat-y, and **no-repeat**.
+It's more commonly used values are: repeat, repeat-x, repeat-y, and <b>no-repeat**.
 The no-repeat value is very useful, and bears repeating.

 There are advanced uses of this property.
 Notice in the above example,